-This subsection is collapsed by default in the interface, to allow more screen space be given to other important parts.
+This subsection is collapsed by default in the interface, to give more screen space to other important parts.

 Name: The name of the step.
 This name will be displayed on top of the step's icon in the Steps pane.